 num_aps_nal_unit: indicates the number of APS NAL units included in the configuration record for the referenced CVS.

 num_sei_nal_unit: indicates the number of SEI NAL units included in the configuration record for the referenced CVS.

-trailing_bits: padding bits to ensure payloads are 8-bit aligned.
-Shall all be 0.
+num_sps_nal_unit: indicates the number of SPS NAL units included in the configuration record for the referenced CVS.

+num_pps_nal_unit: indicates the number of PPS NAL units included in the configuration record for the referenced CVS.

 vps_nal_unit_length: indicates the length in bytes of the NAL unit.
 When equal to 0, the VPS NAL unit is not present.

 vps_nal_unit: contains the VPS NAL unit as specified in ISO/IEC 23090-3.